 $ gadmin cluster expand --stagingPath /tmp/

-newPartition each stand for the partitioning factor of the cluster before and after repartition;
+newPartition stand for the partitioning factors of the cluster before and after repartition, respectively;

 dataRootSize stands for the size of the data root folder on the node.